coralblocks/CoralQueue/README.md

 <img src="images/Mux.png" alt="Multiplexer" width="50%" height="50%" />

-The Multiplexer allows multiple producer threads sending messages to the multiplexer and a single consumer thread receiving messages from the multiplexer, all running inside the same JVM.
+The Multiplexer allows multiple producer threads sending messages to the multiplexer and a single consumer thread receiving messages (all the messages) from the multiplexer, all running inside the same JVM.
+The order that the consumer will process the messages is of course undetermined due to the simultaneous producers.

 - Click [here](src/main/java/com/coralblocks/coralqueue/example/multiplexer/Minimal.java) for a minimal example of using the Multiplexer
 - Click [here](src/main/java/com/coralblocks/coralqueue/example/multiplexer/Basics.java) for a basic example of using the Multiplexer